 Use these guidelines to make the most of your social presence.

-- The Division of Brand Identity and University (hereto referred to as “The Division”) reserves the right to monitor, prohibit, restrict, block, suspend, terminate, delete or discontinue your access to any University-related social media account.
+- The Office of Public Relations and University (hereto referred to as “The Office”) reserves the right to monitor, prohibit, restrict, block, suspend, terminate, delete or discontinue your access to any University-related social media account.

 - Social media is not the appropriate place to resolve issues, complaints or suggestions about individual experiences.
 These issues should be forwarded to and handled by the appropriate office.